SteveTANTAN/PoG/README.md

 ## Get started
 Before running PoG, please ensure you have successfully installed **Freebase** on your local machine.
 The comprehensive installation instructions and necessary configuration details can be found in the `/Freebase/README.md`.

-The required libraries for running ToG can be found in `requirements.txt`.
+The required libraries for running PoG can be found in `requirements.txt`.
 You must use your own API in the run_LLM function of utils.py for the APIs.

 To set up the environment, install the required dependencies using: